The Haghia Sofia, Istanbul

 London to Istanbul in 4 days by train

-Istanbul is Europe's most exotic city, at the very edge of Europe where east meets west.
+Istanbul is Europe's most exotic city, at the edge of Europe where east meets west.
 Can you still travel from London to Istanbul by train?
 Of course!
-The journey is pretty straightforward, safe & comfortable, see the video guide.
-Yet it's also an epic 2,000 mile 4-night adventure, rediscovering some of the mystery, intrigue and romance of long-distance train travel through the Balkans.
+The journey is safe & comfortable, an epic 2,000 mile 4-night adventure, rediscovering some of the mystery, intrigue and romance of long-distance train travel to the Balkans.

-On this page you'll find an easy step-by-step guide to planning, booking & making a train journey between London or Paris and Istanbul, one-way or return, eastbound or westbound, using an Interrail pass or normal tickets, with schedules, fares, what the journey is like, suggested stopovers and how to book.
+On this page you'll find a step-by-step guide to making a train journey between London or Paris and Istanbul, one-way or return, eastbound or westbound, with schedules, fares, what the journey is like, suggested stopovers and how to book.

 Train times, fares & tickets